-Malek, a first-generational Coptic Egyptian-American artist, has been making noise with his consciously poetic street lyrics and global appealing music production.
+Malek, a first-generational Coptic Egyptian-American storyteller, has been making noise with his consciously poetic street themed lyrics over global appealing music production.

 Self taught writer and producer, Malek started writing poetry and making beats at the age of 14, using it as an outlet to escape his harsh environments.

-From being kidnapped as a baby from his mother's arms to joining military service and fighting in combat, dealing with shady business partners, to surviving the rough streets of Oakland CA, Malek's lyrical composition has turned sophisticated with wisdom and optimism for life.
+From being kidnapped as an infant from his mother's arms to joining military service and fighting in combat, dealing with shady business partners, to surviving the rough streets of Oakland CA, Malek's lyrical composition has turned sophisticated with wisdom and optimism for life.

-Malek strives to enrich the youth with the spirit of optimism and words of wisdom in his music.
-It not only appeals to a young demographic but also one that fell in love with hip-hop during its golden era and is now raising their children on it.
+Malek strives to enrich the youth with powerful words of encouragement, words of wisdom and hope in his music.
+It not only appeals to a young demographic but one that fell in love with hip-hop during its golden era and is now raising their children on it.